How your data will be used

 NatCen is the data controller and processor.
 This means that we are responsible for deciding the purpose and legal basis for managing the data.
 The legal basis is legitimate interest.
 This means that we believe there is a good reason for us to collect and manage this data, and that this data is needed to evaluate and learn about the SW!TCH Lives programme.
 Using this data won’t interfere with individuals’ interests, rights or freedoms.

 Who will have access to personal data?

-NatCen’s research team will have access to the names and work contact details of relevant school staff as well as SW!TCH staff and stakeholders.
-NatCen will have audio recordings of interviews and interview transcripts.
+NatCen’s research team will have access to the names and work contact details of relevant school staff, pupils’ names, as well as SW!TCH staff and stakeholders.
+NatCen will have audio recordings and transcripts of interviews and focus groups and interview transcripts.